erwinluis/splitable_doc/README.md

 When a user clicks on `checkout with splitable` then a `POST` request should be made to the splitable url with following parameters.

 * api_key : This is a *required* parameter.
 This field is used to ensure that it is an authentic request and not a forgery.
-* invoice: This is a *required* parameter.
+* invoice : This is a *required* parameter.
 Usually it is order id.
 It is a way for the store to track for which order user wants to split the amount.
-* api_notify_url: This is a *required* parameter.
+* api_notify_url : This is a *required* parameter.
 This is the url to which callback will be invoked.
 More information about callback is given below.
-* total_amount.
-This is a *required* parameter.
+* total_amount : This is a *required* parameter.
 Total amount that needs to be split should be sent *in cents*.
 Again please note that the value for this field should be in cents.
-* api_secret: This is an optional parameter.
+* api_secret : This is an optional parameter.
 When splitable sends the callbacks then the callback will contain a parameter called api_secret.
 Usually the callback will send the api_secret value that is registered at the company level.
 However if the GET request sends api_secret then that api_secret will be used in the callback.
-* expires_in: This is an optional parameter.
+* expires_in : This is an optional parameter.
 The value for this value should be an integer.
 This field indicates how many hours is allowed for a team to close.
 Typically client should pass 48 or 72.
 If no value is passed then by default 5 days are allowed for a team to close.
 If expires_in value is non numeric then no error will be raised.
 In that case it would be assumed as if no expires_in value is passed.
 If expires_in value is greater than 120 hours then the value will be ignored and no error will be raised.
-* shipping: This is an optional parameter.
+* shipping : This is an optional parameter.
 This field indicates the shipping cost to be shown.
 Please note that value must be in cents.
-* tax: This is an optional parameter.
+* tax : This is an optional parameter.
 This field indicates the tax to be shown.
 Please note that value must be in cents.

 ### Multiple line items